 These evergreen ferns are superb for creating tropical effects.
-A solitary brown trunkthe upper portion of which is thickly covered with silky hairssupports arching, intricately divided, feathery-looking fronds.
+A solitary brown trunk the upper portion of which is thickly covered with silky hairs supports arching, intricately divided, feathery-looking fronds.
 Provide reasonably fertile, well-drained soil and shelter from strong winds.
 Prune to remove old or injured fronds.
 The two Hawaiian natives listed here are hardy to 30F; beyond their hardiness range, they can be grown in a large greenhouse or sunroom in bright light.

-C. glaucum.
-Very slow growth to 20 ft. tall, with crown to 15 ft. wide.
-Leathery, gray-green to bluish fronds with waxy undersides.
+- Very slow growth to 20 feet tall, with crown to 15 feet wide.